-- The meeting must be independent and impartial, and should be seen to be so, no governor may sit on the committee if they have had a prior involvement in the complaint or the circumstances surrounding it. - The aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant.

-We recognise that the complainant might not be satisfied with the outcome if the meeting does not find in their favour.
-It may only be possible to establish the facts and make recommendations

-- Many complainants will feel nervous and inhibited in a formal setting.
+- The meeting must be independent and impartial, and should be seen to be so, no governor may sit on the committee if they have had a prior involvement in the complaint or the circumstances surrounding it. - The aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant. - We recognise that the complainant might not be satisfied with the outcome if the meeting does not find in their favour.
+It may only be possible to establish the facts and make recommendations - Many complainants will feel nervous and inhibited in a formal setting.
 Parents / carers often feel emotional when discussing an issue that affects their child. - Extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting.
-Careful consideration of the atmosphere and proceedings should ensure that the child/young person does not feel intimidated.

-The committee should respect the views of the child/young person and give them equal consideration to those of adults.

-If the child/young person is the complainant, the committee should ask in advance if any support is needed to help them present their complaint.

-Where the child/young person's parent is the complainant, the committee should give the parent the opportunity to say which part of the meeting, if any, the child/young person needs to attend.

-However, the parent should be advised that agreement might not always be possible if the parent wishes the child/ young person to attend a part of the meeting that the committee considers in not in the child/young person's best interests.

-• The welfare of the child/young person is paramount
+Careful consideration of the atmosphere and proceedings should ensure that the child/young person does not feel intimidated. - The committee should respect the views of the child/young person and give them equal consideration to those of adults. - If the child/young person is the complainant, the committee should ask in advance if any support is needed to help them present their complaint. - Where the child/young person's parent is the complainant, the committee should give the parent the opportunity to say which part of the meeting, if any, the child/young person needs to attend. - However, the parent should be advised that agreement might not always be possible if the parent wishes the child/young person to attend a part of the meeting that the committee considers in not in the child/young person's best interests. - The welfare of the child/young person is paramount

-APPENDIX 3 - COMPLAINTS PROFORMA STAGE 2 SUBMISSION
+APPENDIX 2 - COMPLAINTS PROFORMA STAGE 2 SUBMISSION

+Please complete and return to (Head of School/ Head)

+who will acknowledge receipt and explain what action will be taken.

+Your Name:

+Pupil's Name:

+Your Relationship to the Pupil:

+Address:

+Post Code:

+Daytime Telephone Number:

+Evening Telephone Number:

+Please give details of your complaint:

+What action, if any, have you already taken to try and resolve your complaint (who did you speak to and what was the response): What actions do you feel might resolve the problem at this stage: Please provide any evidence or information to support your complaint.
+Please list attachments that you are providing.
+Signature: Date:

+OFFICIAL USE

+Date Acknowledgement Sent:

+By Whom:

+Complaint Referred to:

+Date:

-APPENDIX 4 - COMPLAINTS APPEAL PROFORMA STAGE 3 SUBMISSION
+APPENDIX 3 - COMPLAINTS APPEAL PROFORMA STAGE 3 SUBMISSION